appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/kubernetes.md

 - `Container Image Tag`: (Consider removing if unnecessary) Specify the version of the Appcircle server, such as `v3.23.1`, `latest`, or `beta-latest`.
 - `Container Image Registry Requires Authentication`: Select this option if the container image registry requires authentication.
 - `Container Image Registry Username`: For the default image registry, use `_json_key` as the username.
-- `Container Image Registry Password`: Enter the content of the `cred.json` file, which you must obtain from Appcircle, for the default image registry.
+- `Container Image Registry Password`: Enter the content of the `cred.json` file, which you should obtain from Appcircle, for the default image registry.

 :::tip
 You don't need to change `Container Image Registry Host, Path and Tag` settings if you are not using an external container image registry.